-Roos is a veteran officer in the Cincinnati suburb of North College Hill.
-He's pleaded not guilty to charges of money laundering, illegally structuring financial transactions, and conspiring to bring hundreds of kilograms of marijuana to southern Ohio from Texas.
+Bryon Roos had pleaded not guilty in August to charges of money laundering, illegally structuring financial transactions, and conspiring to bring hundreds of pounds of marijuana to southern Ohio from Texas.
 On Thursday he pleaded guilty to a count of structuring financial transactions to evade federal reporting requirements.